eglxiang/ytf/README.md

 Please download the full dataset from http://www.cs.tau.ac.il/~wolf/ytfaces/ and cite the original paper at CVPR'11 if you publish the experiments on that dataset.

-Xiang Xiang (eglxiang@gmail.com), May 2016, MIT license.
+Xiang Xiang (eglxiang@gmail.com), January 2016, MIT license.

 =========================
 Pre-processing.